Mary and Max: Home media

 Mary and Max was released on DVD on 26 January 2010 by Icon Entertainment International.

-Mary and Max was also released on Blu-ray as apart of the Adam Elliot Collection in 2025 by Madman Entertainment.
+Mary and Max was also released on Blu-ray as a part of the Adam Elliot Collection in 2025 by Madman Entertainment.

 Related exhibition

 An exhibit of artifacts and clips from the film was presented in France and Australia.
 In France, the exhibition was hosted by Gaumont as part of the release.
 In Australia initially at the Australian Centre for the Moving Image for three months starting in March 2010 and then touring around Australia throughout 2010 and 2011.